ErMayureshkumar/agentic-chat/Project Documents/Project_Overview.md

 ## 🌟 Project Overview

-AgenticChat represents a **next-generation conversational AI platform** that moves beyond traditional single-agent chatbots.
+Agentic-Chat represents a **next-generation conversational AI platform** that moves beyond traditional single-agent chatbots.
 It’s designed to support:

 - 🤝 **Real-time multi-agent collaboration** using A2A protocol
 - 🧠 **Stateful memory** powered by LangGraph, MongoDB, and Redis